tims/songkick-analytics/README.md

 Typlically all pages will implement at least the following:

-1. Load the JavaScript sorce from (URL).
+1. Load the JavaScript source from (URL).
 This is hosted separately to project specific code, and may be upgraded centrally.
 No breaking changes will ever be made without incrementing the version number.